Camilla Croudace: Life

 Croudace was born in Homerton in 1844 to Thomas and Ann Croudace.
 Her mother was Ann Hester "Camilla" Vignoles and her maternal grandfather was the leading civil engineer Charles Vignoles who built huge bridges.
-Her mother (born 1818) was christened Ann Hester because her mother was too ill to advise and her father was away, but she too was called "Camilla".
+Her mother was christened Ann Hester because her mother was too ill to advise and her father was away, but she too was called "Camilla".

 Croudace was educated in London where she went to secondary school at Queens College London where she greatly admired the school's founder F. D. Maurice.
 Other notable teachers there were Dorothea Beale, R. C. Trench and E. H. Plumptre.

 After she left the school she worked as a governess, before she was invited back to become the "Lady Resident".
 It was not her role to teach but to look after the girls and to ensure discipline and the school's ethos was upheld.

 Croudace would invite her favourite pupils to tea.
 Katherine Mansfield was one of her student admirers and one of her most brilliant students was the traveller Gertrude Bell.

-Croudace died in Worthing and was buried in St Peters churchyard in Linchmere.